grkvlt/ec2cleanup/README.md

     security group 'jclouds#GmqCZ6hx#eu-west-1'
     [INFO] Deleted 1507 SecurityGroups

+**NOTE** It is not possible to delete a security group if it is being used by an active instance, but because key pairs are only needed when starting an instance they can always be deleted.

 The default region is Amazon Europe (`eu-west-1`) which can be changed by setting the first argument.
 The default regular expression is `jclouds#.*`.
 You can use a different regular expression by adding it as the second argument, and supplying a region name as the first argument.
 To delete a specific key pair or security group use the complete name as the regular expression and only that object will be deleted.

     % java -Daws-ec2.identity=XXXXXXXXXXXXXXXXXXXX -Daws-ec2.credential=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX \
         -jar target/ec2cleanup-0.1.0-SNAPSHOT-jar-with-dependencies.jar us-east-1 jclouds#grkvlt#.*

-**NOTE** It is not possible to delete a security group if it is being used by an active instance, but because key pairs are only needed when starting an instance they can always be deleted.
+    [INFO] Cleaning SecurityGroups and KeyPairs in aws-ec2:us-east-1 matching 'jclouds#grkvlt#.*'
+    ...

+To check the existence of matching key-pairs and security groups _without_ deleting them, include `check` before any other arguments.

+    % java -Daws-ec2.identity=XXXXXXXXXXXXXXXXXXXX -Daws-ec2.credential=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX \
+        -jar target/ec2cleanup-0.1.0-SNAPSHOT-jar-with-dependencies.jar check us-west-1
+    [INFO] Checking SecurityGroups and KeyPairs in aws-ec2:us-west-1 matching 'jclouds#.*'
+    [INFO] Found 761 matching KeyPairs
+    [INFO] Found 1259 matching SecurityGroups

+**NOTE** This means you cannot delete key pairs or security groups named `check`.

 ## License